ReScience/ReScience-article/00-header.md

 contact:
   - Nicolas.Rougier@inria.fr
 abstract: |
-  ReScience is a peer-reviewed journal that target computational research and encourage the explicit replication of already published research promoting new and open-source implementations in order to ensure the original research is replicable.
-To achieve such a goal, the whole editing chain is radically different from any other traditional scientific journal.
-ReScience lives mainly on github where each new implementation is made available together with the comments, explanations and tests.
+  ReScience is a peer-reviewed journal that targets computational research and encourages the explicit replication of already published research thereby promoting new and open-source implementations in order to ensure the original research is replicable.
+To achieve such a goal, the whole editing chain is radically different traditional scientific journals.
+ReScience lives mainly on Github where each new article and code implementation is made available together with comments, explanations and tests.
 Each submission takes the form of a pull request that is publicly reviewed and tested in order to guarantee any researcher can re-use it.
 ---